NolanZONG/go_skill_accessment/README.md

 #### Notes
 - Bearer requests verify the JWT with the same `JWT_ACCESS_TOKEN_SECRET` as cookie requests, so the trust model is unchanged.
 - The CSRF bypass relies heavily on the presence of the `Authorization` request header.
-The Two paths will never interfere with each other.
+The two paths will never interfere with each other.

 ### Demo data